 |Paper Moon's grim depiction of the Midwest during The Great Depression not only served as dark subtext to the film's comedy, but resonated with '70s audiences contending with gas-rationing and rising inflation|

-Gloriously shot, cleverly conceived, superbly-acted, and consistently laugh-out-loud funny, Paper Moon is a feast of period detail and sharp comedy writing that manages to be sweetly sentimental without veering into the saccharine.
-And while I find the film to feel a little draggy in its third act (perhaps because things take a darker turn), the first two-thirds of Paper Moon are very nearly perfect.
+Gloriously shot, cleverly conceived, superbly acted, and consistently laugh-out-loud funny, Paper Moon is a feast of period detail and sharp comedy writing that manages to be sweetly sentimental without veering into the saccharine.
+And while I find the film to be a little draggy in its third act (perhaps because things take a darker turn), the first two-thirds of Paper Moon is very nearly perfect.

 |The Only Time We See Addie's Mother|

-(and understand why Addie is so attached to that cloche hat)
+(and we understand why Addie is so attached to that cloche hat)